Injury ends season of Olympic downhill runner-up Ragnhild Mowinckel | The Japan Times

 Mowinckel says on her social media accounts she tore a knee ligament again last week while training in Norway.

-The first injury came one month after she won a first career world championships medal, a bronze in Alpine combined at Are, Sweden.
+The first injury came one month after she won a career-first world championships medal, a bronze in Alpine combined at Are, Sweden.

 At the 2018 Pyeongchang Olympics, Mowinckel took silvers in downhill, ahead of third-placed Lindsey Vonn, and giant slalom.